By Kate Wilson

 The symptoms of ICP vary from woman to woman; however, the most common is itching – which Natalie describes as ‘uncontrollable, relentless and torturous’.
 Natalie’s symptoms presented as warmth before moving on to itching, which intensified towards the evening.
 She also felt lethargic and generally unwell during the time leading up to diagnosis.
 Natalie was diagnosed with ICP within 24 hours of the symptoms manifesting, despite being told at the local Maternity Assessment Unit that itching in pregnancy was ‘normal’.
 She was informed by a midwife that ICP was not hereditary, when extensive research suggests otherwise and was also faced with the misconception that ICP was not linked to stillbirth.

-While many women may be told that the symptoms of ICP are ‘normal’ during pregnancy, after assessment, Natalie ended up being hospitalised during her first pregnancy due to elevated levels of alanine transaminase (ALT), which can indicate liver damage, and high bile acids.
+While many women may be told that the symptoms of ICP are ‘normal’ during pregnancy, after assessment, Natalie ended up being hospitalised during her first pregnancy due to elevated levels of alanine aminotransferase (ALT), which can indicate liver damage, and high bile acids.
 Ursodeoxycholic acid and chlorpheniramine were prescribed to Natalie, but while the former managed to reduce her bile acids, neither relieved the itching.
 At this point the symptoms of ICP became debilitating for Natalie: ‘I spent the nights scratching my legs and chest raw with a wire hairbrush and rubbing my feet against the end of the hospital bed.
 I would sit on the bed with my legs dangling for hours on end, with my feet resting on a chair whilst I itched away against a towel and a hairbrush.
 The only sleep I got was when I was so exhausted I didn’t have the energy to scratch’.
 The lack of sleep caused by the constant need to scratch caused Natalie to become exhausted, leading her unable to confirm her full name to medical staff.

 ‘I was hospitalised for five days from diagnosis with my first pregnancy’, recalls Natalie.
-‘Whilst in hospital I was attached to an CTG (cardiotocograph) machine to monitor the baby’s heart rate, and provided blood samples daily to check my liver function and bile acid levels.
+‘Whilst in hospital I was attached to an CTG (cardiotocograph) machine to monitor the baby’s heart rate, and provided blood samples daily to check my liver blood test and bile acid levels.
 Once discharged, I attended the hospital weekly for a check-up with my consultant and visited my local GP surgery twice a week to give blood samples for monitoring.
 The only sleep I got was when I was so exhausted I didn’t have the energy to scratch I was grateful that my local GP surgery agreed to do this, as I was having to drive a 60-mile round trip each time to provide blood before this agreement was made.
 In addition, I saw a midwife every couple of weeks to check the baby’s growth and my general well-being’.

 Natalie’s second pregnancy was very different, however: ‘I attended the Day Assessment Unit at the hospital for twice weekly monitoring of bloods and CTG.
 I was admitted overnight after my bile acid and ALT levels radically increased and saw a consultant weekly to review my management plan’.